Scalingo/documentation/_posts/databases/postgresql/timescaledb/2000-01-01-downsampling.md

 ### Execute Procedure

-You can schedule the execution of the previous procedure by using [Scalingo scheduler]({% post_url platform/app/task-scheduling/2000-01-01-scalingo-scheduler %}).
+You can schedule the execution of the previous procedure by using the [Scalingo scheduler]({% post_url platform/app/task-scheduling/2000-01-01-scalingo-scheduler %}).
-To do so, add a `cron.json` file at the root of your application’s source code, containing the code below:
+Add a `cron.json` file at the root of your application’s source code, containing the code below:

 ```json